IbrahimSobh/llms/README.md

 > $P(The, water, is, so, clear) = P(The) × P(water|The) × P(is|The, water) × P(so|The, water, is) × P(clear | The, water, is, so)$

 What just happened?
-The Chain Rule is applied to compute the joint probability of words in a sentence
+The Chain Rule is applied to compute the joint probability of words in a sentence.

 ---

 ## Statistical Language Modeling:

+### n-gram Language Models
+Using a large amount of text (corpus), we collect statistics about how frequently different words are, and use these to predict the next word.
+For example, the probability that a word w comes after these three words *students opened their* can be estimated as follows:
+- $P(w | students, opened, their) = count of (students, opened, their, w) / count of (students, opened, their)$

+The above example is a 4-gram model.
+And we may get:
+- $P(books | students, opened, their) = 0.4$
+- $P(cars | students, opened, their) = 0.05$
+- $P(... | students, opened, their) = ...$

+> We can conclude that the word “books” is more probable than “cars” in this context.

+Accordingly, arbitrary text can be generated from a language model given starting word(s), by sampling from the output probability distribution of the next word, and so on.

 ### How to estimate these probabilities?

-Amusing we have a large text corpus (data set of test like Wikipedia), we can count and divide as follows:
+Amusing we have a large text corpus (data set like Wikipedia), we can count and divide as follows:

 - $P(clear |The, water, is, so) = Count (The, water, is, so, clear) / Count (The, water, is, so)$